kenatiod/MUT/Understanding Machine Understanding.md

 Alice: Claude, I've been thinking about our conversation on the distinction between knowledge and understanding.
 It's clear that you have a vast amount of information at your disposal, but I'm still grappling with how that translates into genuine comprehension.
 Can you shed some light on how meaning emerges for you?

-{ Insert portrait of Alice talking to Claude }
+{ Insert Fig. 3.6.1 -- portrait of Alice talking to Claude }

 Claude: It's a profound question, Alice, and one that gets to the heart of my own cognitive processes.
 As you note, my training data encompasses a huge corpus of text spanning diverse domains.
 But my understanding isn't just a static repository of facts.
 Rather, it emerges dynamically from the complex patterns of associations that are extracted from this data during the learning process.